openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ### jack_plumbing (jack mixer)

 As noted above, the alsamixer provides no control over the input from the USB2XLR adapter.
-A `.jack.plumbing` script as shown below can be located in the home directory (i.e. ~/), to incorprate  a mixer into the Jack setup.
-However, if input signals on the USB2XLR cable are "hot", some input attenuation may be necessary to produce satisfactory results.
+If input signals on the USB2XLR cable are "hot", some input attenuation may be necessary to produce satisfactory results.
+A `.jack.plumbing` script may be used to incorprate  a mixer into the Jack setup.

+First, rename the default configuration file:

+obsuser:~$ `sudo mv /etc/jack.plumbing /etc/jack.plumbing.def`

+Then, create a new configuration file in the home directory:

 obsuser:~$ `nano ~/.jack.plumbing`